How Does the Court divide property?

-- First, work out the total value of your existing property, which each of you own, regardless of whether it is in joint or single names
+- The first step, work out the total value of your existing property, which each of you own, regardless of whether it is in joint or single names

-- Property includes real property, cash, shares, cars, businesses, trusts, boats, caravans, a windfall like a lottery win, or a chose-in- action
+- Property includes real property, cash, shares, cars, businesses, trusts, boats, caravans, a windfall like a lottery win, or the value of a partnership

-- Deduct the value of existing debt, including mortgages, loans, credit cards, which attach to the property or stand-alone.
+- Deduct the value of existing debts, including mortgages, loans, credit cards, which attach to the property or stand-alone.
 The debt should be debt which was incurred during the relationship

 - Secondly, one needs to work out the direct and indirect financial and non-financial contributions, including homemaking contributions, which each party has made to the acquisition, conservation and improvement of the property referred to in the first step above